tylerpoel/cs344/Project/README.md

 model on the text "Little Women", by Louisa May Alcott.

 In this repo:
+draft.txt and proposal.ipynb are both earlier submission steps for this project.
+Most of what they contain can be seen in the final submission.

 SW_model.ipynb - a Jupyter notebook containing the LSTM newtork used, along with code for reading in and preparing the Star Wars text.